MrOtherGuy/fx-autoconfig/readme.md

 # API

 This manager is NOT entirely compatible with all existing userScripts - specifically scripts that expect a global `_uc` object or something similar to be available.
-This manager does export a `_ucUtils` object to window objects which is described in [Utils section](#utils).
+This manager does export a `_ucUtils` object to window objects which is described in [api definition section](#uc_api).

+Additionally, version `0.10.0` is very much incompatible with earlier versions, because `_ucUtils` is replaced with `UC_API`.

 ## Script scope